You Can Travel the World Without Breaking the Bank

 How to Make It Work

-If you have this perspective when traveling, then there isn’t so much pressure to pay for every single museum pass or try out every single restaurant that people reviewed on TripAdvisor.
+If you have this perspective when traveling, then there isn’t so much pressure to pay for every single museum pass or try out restaurants that people reviewed on TripAdvisor.
 Instead, it allows you to explore a little, see some of the big sites, and spend time with your family.

 If you prioritize traveling and cut back on other parts of your life, you’ll get to travel more and more as time goes on.
-You can start small by saving $25 or $50 or more a month or by stopping your gym membership or skipping ordering pizza one night and putting the money in your travel fund instead.
+You can start small by saving $25 or $50 or more a month or by stopping your gym membership and exercising outside for free, or not ordering pizza one night and putting the money in your travel fund instead.

 Like I said, it’s a priority for us, so we cut back in other areas in order to be able to see the world.
-Make it a priority; create a plan; and save, save, save.
-Then soon you could be sitting on a train in Norway and enjoying the scenery — perhaps in the same seats where we sat!
+If you feel the same; create a plan; and save, save, save.
+Then soon you could be sitting on a train in Norway or hiking Machu Picchu and enjoying the scenery — glad you saved for your adventure!